-Income-based CSRs are generally available to consumers with expected household incomes 100%-250% of the Federal Poverty Level (FPL) who are eligible for premium tax credits, and who select a silver plan.
+Income-based CSRs are generally available to consumers with expected household incomes between 100%-250% of the Federal Poverty Level (FPL) who are eligible for advance payments of premium tax credits (APTCs), and who select a silver plan.
 The CSR plan variation AVs are higher than standard silver plan AVs because CSR plan variations have reduced copayments, coinsurance values, deductibles, or maximum out of pocket limits.
-The 73% AV silver plan variation is available to consumers who are eligible for advance payments of the premium tax credit (APTC) and have a household income greater than 200% FPL and less than or equal to 250% FPL.
-The 87% AV silver plan variation is available to APTC-eligible consumers with a household income greater than 150% FPL and less than or equal to 200% FPL.
-The 94% AV silver plan variation is available to APTC-eligible consumers with a household income greater than or equal to 100% and less than or equal to 150% FPL.
+The 73% AV silver plan variation is available to consumers who are eligible for advance payments of the premium tax credit (APTC) and have a household income greater than 200% of the FPL and less than or equal to 250% of the FPL.
+The 87% AV silver plan variation is available to APTC-eligible consumers with a household income greater than 150% of the FPL and less than or equal to 200% of the FPL.
+The 94% AV silver plan variation is available to APTC-eligible consumers with a household income greater than 0100% and less than or equal to 150% of the FPL.
 More details are available at 45 CFR 155.305, 155.350, 156.135, and 156.420.